mjmlio/mjml-app/README.md

 <br />

-This is local editor for the [MJML](https://github.com/mjmlio/mjml) language.
+This is a local editor for the [MJML](https://github.com/mjmlio/mjml) language.
 It allows you to create responsive emails with a live preview on both phone and Desktop.

-The app is based on React, Redux and Electron
+The app is based on React, Redux and Electron.

 ### Installation

-Visit the [mjml app. website](mjmlio.github.io/mjml-app) to download the version that fits your platform
+Visit the [mjml app. website](mjmlio.github.io/mjml-app) to download the version that fits your platform.

 ### Build from source

 OSX

 ``` bash
 $ git clone <repo> mjml-app && cd mjml-app
 $ npm install && npm run package
 $ cp -r node_modules/electron-prebuilt release/darwin-x64/mjml-desktop-darwin-x64/mjml-app.app/Contents/Resources/app/node_modules/
 ```

 ### Releases and Changelogs